AmirMohaddesi/Deep_Research/README.md

 - **Email Agent** – (optional) converts the report into HTML and emails it.
 - **Manager Agent** – orchestrates all steps and streams real-time progress to the Gradio UI.

-This project is designed for reproducibility, extensibility, and easy deployment on **Hugging Face Spaces**.
+This project is designed for reproducibility, extensibility, and easy **self-hosted** deployment (no commercial Hugging Face usage required).

 ---